Frank Pagliaro: Actor, Director, Playwright, Producer

 Under St. Mark's Theater - NYC

-The Institute for the Musical Arts - Massachusetts
+The Institute for the Musical Arts - Goshen, Massachusetts

 Stella Adler Studio of Acting - NYC (Assistant Director)